ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Purpose

-This request proves that an identity login is valid and can be used to validate an identity login is successful by way of a 3rd party.
+This request updates the identity lookup information when an identity lookup is performed on the associated identity.

 ### Inputs